Description:

 - Conclusion: How does the author bring the argument to a conclusion?

-Note: You may write your analysis of the article’s structure in paragraph form, but you might also try what’s called “sketch noting”: using words & simple cartoon drawings to encapsulate the structural relationships between the core ideas and parts of the argument.
-See the great example below of a sketch-note SSR.
+Note: You may find it helpful to depart from paragraph form and try “sketch noting“: using words & simple cartoon drawings to encapsulate the structural relationships between the core ideas and parts of the argument.
+See the example below of a sketch-noted SSR.

-IV.
-List three rhetorical strategies you would like to apply to your own essays.
 By rhetorical strategies, I mean specific ways of writing or structuring an argument.
 This list may include a single word or phrase, a good transition, or a way of setting up an argument.
 Give specific examples—even copy the exact wording.

-V. (Optional) List any rhetorical moves you do not want to imitate.
 If you don’t like something, learn how NOT to do it.
 Identify what turned you off and explain why.